MetOffice/data_science_cop/env/README.md

 **The installation of environments with the yml files in conda can take a significant amount of memory, for this reason we present two methods to overcome this issue: Install the provided lock files which are system dependant, or Use mamba to install yml files.
 <br><br>
 If you are using a system supported by the existing lock files, this is the recommended method of install.
-Lock files specify versions and builds for all included libraries so completely avoids solving the evironment**
+Lock files specify versions and builds for all included libraries which completely avoid solving the evironment**

 ## Installing environments via provided lock files